 - €50,- per control visit/follow-up visit,

 - €25,- per phone call control,

 - €150,- for exposure to GA2 parasites,

 - €150,- for infection with malaria,

-- €150,- per skin biopsy (so for 2 skin biopsies €300,- in total).

 - a bonus of €100,- after the last follow-up visit.

-The total reimbursements amounts to €1.875,- and for the skin biopsy group €2.175,-.
+The total reimbursements amounts to €1.875,-.
 For back-up study subjects the total reimbursement is €150,-.
 You do not receive separate compensation for travel costs.

 If you are excluded from the study by the investigator due to a medical reason, you will receive the full reimbursement.
 If you quit the study before it is completed, you will receive less compensation.
-The compensation for taking part in this study should possible be declared to the Tax and Customs

-Administration as 'income from other work'.
+The compensation for taking part in this study should possible be declared to the Tax and Customs Administration as 'income from other work'.
 When needed, ask the National Tax Administration (in Dutch: de Belastingdienst) for more information.